 The search for that special slave known as Archer Alexander has begun and needs to be found.
 Only then can that “true” story, as Keith Alexander calls it, be really known.
 Not easy when you are trying to find the genealogy of a slave.
 This is what is known as thorough and exhaustive research, for those of you who like the leaf, click and save method.
 And while it is not easy, the rewards are truly “Amazing”!

 The untold story of Archer Alexander is the life of an enslaved Virginian born in 1806, and brought to Missouri in 1829.
-An intelligent man, considered uppity,…… Read more “Searching for more descendants”
+An intelligent man, considered uppity, he wanted freedom.
+He would work with his fellow slaves in 1836 to build the home of… Continue Reading “Searching for more descendants”